Presented by Stuart Williams

 This half-day tutorial presents intermediate and some advanced features of Python to beginning and intermediate programmers.
 It pairs well with Python 101 which follows a similar outline but at a more introductory level.

 Rather than starting with "Hello, world!", we use the interactive Python interpreter shell to get hands-on familiarity with much of core Python before covering blocks and scripts.

 The tutorial is divided into short sections, each with presentation and hands- on exercises, to quickly cover lots of ground.

 Advanced topics are introduced throughout and covered in "extra credit" exercises such that more advanced participants can learn at their own pace.

-Programmers with experience in other languages who want a fast hands-on introduction to Python.
+Programmers with experience in other languages who want a fast hands-on introduction to intermediate and some advanced features of Python.
 Content will target both Python 3.1 and 2.6.

 Bring a laptop computer with Python 2.6 or 3.1 installed.
 Try to get as much of an overview of Python before the tutorial as you have time to in order to get more out of the tutorial.
 Two angles on this are the Python Quick Reference and the Python website's tutorial.